gregynogwmc/gregynogwmc.github.io/practical.md

 #guid: http://boolesrings.org/nickgill/?page_id=4
 ---

-Information for your visit to the Gregynog Welsh Mathematics Colloquium 2022.
+Information for your visit to the Gregynog Welsh Mathematics Colloquium 2023.

 ## Timetable

-The workshop will run from the afternoon of Monday 23rd May until lunchtime Wednesday 25th May 2022.
-The timetable is available <a href = "timetable250522-Gregynog22.pdf">here</a>.
+The workshop will run from the afternoon of Monday 22nd May until lunchtime Wednesday 24th May 2023.

 ## Registration deadline

-Registration is now closed.
-The deadline for registration was Monday 11th April 2022.
+The deadline for registration will be announced soon.

 ## Accommodation and subsistence

-Participants will receive accommodation and meals at Gregynog Hall, and in the evening the cellar bar will be open.
+Participants will receive accommodation and meals at Gregynog Hall.
 Please note that accompanying guests will need to be paid for separately.

 ## Fees